nspyre-org/nspyre/docs/source/contributing.rst

 Testing
 -------

-We use `pytest <https://pytest.org/>`__ to run tests on NSpyre.
+We use `pytest <https://pytest.org/>`__ to run tests on nspyre.
 Proper testing insures that when you make a code change, nspyre still works as advertised.
 Run pytest and ensure all tests pass before making any commits:

 .. code-block:: bash